carolinacarreira/carolinacarreira.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 I am a Ph.D.
-Student at Carnegie Mellon University in Pittsburg and Instituto Superior Técnico at the University of Lisboa.
+Student at Carnegie Mellon University in Pittsburgh (by Prof. Nicolas Christin) and Instituto Superior Técnico at the University of Lisbon (by Prof. João F. Ferreira and Prof. Alexandra Mendes).

-My current research interests are **usable security**, **formal verification**, and password managers.
-De-Fi finance and its link to usable security is also a topic that interests me.

-I am currently part of the [PassCert Project](https://passcert-project.github.io/) that aims to build a proof-of-concept password manager that, through the use of formal verification, is guaranteed to satisfy properties on data storage and password generation.
-We aim to determine whether formal verification can increase users’ confidence in PMs and thus increase their adoption.
+My current research interests are **usable security**, **software engineering**.
+My focus is asymmetric communication in contexts of security and privacy.
+I'm interested in understanding how experts, end-users, and companies communicate about privacy and how we can improve this communication.

-I also love volunteering, and I'm currently collaborating with the [Portuguese Red Cross](https://www.cruzvermelha.pt/estruturas-locais-lista/169-castelo-branco.html) teaching young Afghan refugees programming.
+I also love volunteering, and I'm currently part of the Cylab Student Seminar Committee.
+I'm also collaborating with the [Portuguese Red Cross](https://www.cruzvermelha.pt/estruturas-locais-lista/169-castelo-branco.html), teaching young Afghan refugees programming.
 I played the violin and was part of my university musical group -- [TMIST](https://tmist.tecnico.ulisboa.pt/).
 My hobbies include hiking and reading unpublished books.

 Feel free to contact me using my socials to discuss any of these topics.